0x4f53/Wristkey/README.md

 ### Libraries

-Please star and support the developers below for their hard work.
+Please star and support these developers for their hard work.
+All libraries, dependencies and tools used belong to their respective owners.

 [Marcel Kliemannel - Kotlin Onetimepassword (to generate OTPs)](https://github.com/marcelkliemannel/kotlin-onetimepassword)